lockss/lockss-rtd-manual/docs/installing/running.rst

             and :program:`install-lockss` will keep going.
 But K3s may malfunction if the actual filesystem type backing the selected K3s state data directory is XFS with legacy ``ftype=0``; see the corresponding error condition above.

    c.
 Then :program:`install-lockss` will download the K3s Installer from https://get.k3s.io/ and invoke it with suitable options.
-This may take several minutes, during which the output will be that of the K3s Installer.
+This may take several minutes, during which the output to the console will be from the K3s Installer, not from :program:`install-lockss`.

       Depending on your operating system and other factors, the K3s Installer may install additional software packages or configure system components, using :program:`sudo` if necessary (which may prompt for the user's :program:`sudo` password).